-What Are the Differences Between Follicular Unit Transplantation (FUT) and Follicular Unit Extraction (FUE)?
+What Are the Differences Between Follicular Unit Transplantation (FUT) and Follicular Unit Excision (FUE)?

 In the traditional strip harvesting method, a thin linear section of hair and scalp is removed from the donor area—the back and sides of the head.
 The incision line typically heals well and can be concealed by surrounding hair, depending on your hairstyle and other factors unique to you.
 Under magnification, grafts are then created from the strip of hair, which will be transplanted into the area of concern.
 We take great care to make this experience as comfortable and effective as possible, as your results are a high priority.